HDNonni/HeadStart/readme.md

 ❏ You can assign functions to variables.
 ❏ You can pass functions to functions.
 ❏ You can return functions from functions

+function reference is a first class value

+array sort method takes a function that knows how to compare two values in an array

+If code expects a function reference then a function expression can be put in its place because expressions evaluat to a function reference;
+If a fucntion is expected as an argument , it can be passed an expression which again evaluates to a reference before it is passed;
+Same thing if you need to return a function from within a fucntion , just return a funciton expression

+within a function, if you define a nested function with a declaration, that nested function is defined everywhere within the body of the function.
+On the other hand, if you create a nested function using a function expression, then that nested function is defined only after the function expression is evaluated.

+lexical : to determine the scope of avariable by reading the structure of the code as opposed to waiting until the code runs to figure it out

+Remember that JavaScript functions are always evaluated in the same scoping environment in which they were defined.
+Within a function, if you want to determine where a variable is coming from, search in its enclosing functions, from the most nested to the least.

+Closure, noun: A closure is a function .” together with a referencing environment.

+ a function typically has
+local variables in its code body (including any parameters it has), and it also might have variables that aren’t defined locally, which we call free variables.
+The name free comes from the fact that within the function body, free variables aren’t bound to any values (in other words, they’re not declared locally in the function).
+Now, when we have an environment that has a value for each of the free variables, we say that we’ve closed the function.
+And, when we take the function and the environment together, we say we have a closure.

+A closure results when we combine a function that has free variables with an environment that provides variable bindings for all those free variables.

+ You
+create a closure whenever you have a reference to a function that has free variables, and that function is executed outside of the context in which it was created.

+One thing that often misleads people learning closures is that they think the environment in the closure must have a copy of all the variables and their values.
+It doesn’t.
+In fact, the environment references the live variables being used by your code, so if a value is changed by code outside your closure function, that new value is seen by your closure function when it is evaluated.